Labor board certifies first union at a US Starbucks store - NewsBreak

 Workers at all three stores began voting by mail last month on whether they wanted to be represented by Workers United, an affiliate of the Service Employees International Union.

-After the Buffalo vote, Starbucks workers at two locations in Boston petitioned the NLRB for union elections.
+After the Buffalo vote, for union elections.
 Three other Buffalo-area stores and a store in Mesa, Arizona, also have filed petitions with the labor board for their own union elections.
 Those cases are pending.

 Comments / 0